jordanmaurice/Reddit-Wallpaper-Scraper/README.md

 # Reddit-Wallpaper-Scraper
 Basic python script to pull wallpapers from subreddits

-This script allows a user to choose from a list of resolutions, and batch download wallpapers that are shared on reddit.
+This script allows a user to choose from a list of resolutions, and batch download wallpapers that are shared on a list of user chosen subreddits.

 To use this script:
 1) Install the needed libaries by running pip install -r requirements.txt